Liquidsoul/Sourcery-AutoJSONSerializable/README.md

 # Features #

   * Primitive JSON types (String, Int, Double).
-  * ISO8601 formatted dates.
+  * `RawRepresentable` enums.
+  * Any type implementing `JSONSerializable`/`JSONDeserializable`.
   * Optionals.
   * Nested structures.
-  * Nested types with custom JSONSerializable or JSONDeserializable implementation.
+  * Nested types with custom `JSONSerializable` or `JSONDeserializable` implementation.
+  * Arrays of primitive JSON types, `enum`s and JSON*able types.
   * JSONKey annotation.

-  * Arrays of primitive JSON types, `Date`s and JSON*able types.
+⚠️ `Date`s are not supported out of the box anymore ⚠️

+Because _almost_ every project use a different date format to communicate with the server the embedded implementation has been removed.
+You can support `Date`s by providing your implementation.
+However, you can still find an implementation for `Date`s Serialization/Deserialization using `ISO8601DateFormatter` with milliseconds support in the testing code [here](https://github.com/Liquidsoul/Sourcery-AutoJSONSerializable/blob/master/Sources/AutoJSONSerialization/Date%2BJSONSerialization.swift).

 ## Annotations ##